JOGO X SC Cambuur

 JOGO partners with SC Cambuur, the brand-new champion of the Dutch Keuken Kampioen Divisie, the second-highest tier of football in the Netherlands.
 The club from Leeuwarden will use the data-driven talent development platform to strengthen its youth academy for future success.

 “We made it back to the Eredivisie and want to stay there.
 To provide a strong foundation for future success, we focus on making our youth academy better through innovation”, explains Jelmer Hofstee, General Youth Coordinator of SC Cambuur.
 “So when we heard about JOGO and their vision about the use of data in youth development, we knew we had to reach out.”

-SC Cambuur, known as a club that takes youth development very seriously, recognised the value of adding JOGO to its academy immediately.
+SC Cambuur, known as a club that takes youth development very seriously, recognized the value of adding JOGO to its academy immediately.
 “We’re always looking for ways to perfect our youth talent program.
 JOGO will help us in our mission to create the best possible climate to develop talented regional players into the stars of the future”, motivates Hofstee.

 Frank Zaal, JOGO’s COO, is excited about the collaboration.
 “It’s fantastic to welcome SC Cambuur as the new champion to the JOGO family.
 We’re looking forward to supporting them in helping their youth players flourish.”

 SC Cambuur is a Dutch football club from Leeuwarden, founded in 1964 as the successor of VV Leeuwarden.
 The Frisians recently won the Keuken Kampioen Divisie (Eerste Divisie) for the third time in their history and can prepare themselves for their eighth season in the Eredivisie.
 Jaap Stam, Bert Konterman, Michael Mols and Sander van der Streek are some of the notable players that defended the club’s yellow and blue colours over the years.